dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 }
 ```

-Here we add a new `@Communicator` called `SignGuestbook` to access the Guestbook using the `GUESTBOOK_KEY` config.
+Note the new `@Communicator` function called `SignGuestbook` that uses `axios` to send the request.
+If it does not receive a successful response, it will automatically retry up to 3 times with exponential backoff.
+This is configurable [here](https://docs.dbos.dev/tutorials/communicator-tutorial#configurable-retries).
 Stop your app with CTRL+C, rebuild with `npm run build` and start your application with `npx dbos start`.
 Make a few visits to the greeting URL in your browser, i.e. http://localhost:3000/greeting/Mike.
 With every new visit, the app should now print a line for the guestbook signature along with the database record:

 ```
 [info]: Signed the Guestbook: {"ip_address":"...","greeted_name":"Mike","greeted_ts":"..."}